polyfillpolyfill/polyfill-service/README.md

 ## What functionality is supported?

-You should be able to use all of the following features to a reasonable extent in every supported browser.
+You should be able to use the following features to a reasonable extent in every supported browser.

 ### HTML Elements